idvorkin/idvorkin.github.io/_d/sat_dsat.md

 ### The Acid Test: How's your sleep

-DSAT is waking up in a panic angry at your co-worker, or stressed you'll fail.
-SAT is being so excited about your project, you get up early Sunday morning to get a few extra hours in cuz you enjoy it so much.
+DSAT is what makes you sleep poorly, be it unable to fall asleep, or waking up a panic panic angry at your co-worker, or stressed you'll fail.
+SAT is being so excited about your project, you get up early Sunday morning to get a few extra hours in cuz you enjoy your work so much.

 ### Balance: Your life is more then your work.